Walt Disney's Mickey Mouse

 As the Disney Studio on Hyperion Avenue prospers and expands, a whimsical coat of arms appears on an interior door.
 With faux formality, a banner device in Pig Latin glorifies the source behind the success: Mickey Mouse!

-Hollywood pioneer Carl Laemmle’s Universal Pictures once distributed Disney Oswald cartoons and, later, Mickey’s as well.
+Hollywood pioneer Carl Laemmle’s Universal Pictures once distributed Disney Oswald cartoons.
 In tribute to Laemmle, Walt sends this historic greeting—likely the only time Mickey and Oswald will “meet” until the lucky rabbit’s 2006 “homecoming.”

 The new, purpose-built Disney campus in Burbank allows increased productivity and possibilities.
 This elegant logo art appears on everything from electrical generators and location vehicles to mailroom bicycles and matchbooks.